ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    }
    ```

-Once we can reference the organization, it is straightforward to create a space within this organization. [main.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/per-environment/main.tf) contains the definition of the resources for the environment.
+Once you can reference the organization, it is straightforward to create a space within this organization. [main.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/per-environment/main.tf) contains the definition of the resources for the environment.

    ```sh
    # a Cloud Foundry space per environment